vinceanalytics/vince/README.md

 # vince

 The Cloud Native Web Analytics Platform.
-Built Built on Apache Arrow and Apache Parquet.
+Built on Apache Arrow and Apache Parquet.

 # Features